 - William Craver, aged 36, who settled in America, in 1903

-- Ruth Craver, who emigrated to the United States, in 1911
+- Ruth Craver, who immigrated to the United States, in 1911

-- Harry C. Craver, aged 40, who emigrated to the United States from Landport, England, in 1912
+- Harry C. Craver, aged 40, who immigrated to the United States from Landport, England, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Craver (post 1700) +

 - Charles Francis Craver (1842-1925), American politician, Member of Iowa State House of Representatives, 1876, one of the founders of Craver & Steele, farm equipment manufacturers;